shashankmishra21/Innodeed-Internship/README.md

-This repository contains all the work done by Shashank Mishra, Software Development Intern at Innodeed Systems Pvt.
+This repository contains all the work done by Shashank Mishra, SDE Intern at Innodeed Systems Pvt.
 Ltd.